-You can find information on roasts and default values for weights in the table.
-If you wish to roast a heavy joint of meat, you should definitely use a lower temperature.
+In the table, you can find specifications for poultry, meat and fish with default values for the weight.
+If you wish to prepare heavier poultry, meat or fish, use the lower temperature in every case.
 If roasting several joints, use the weight of the heaviest piece as a basis for determining the cooking time.
 The individual pieces should be approximately equal in size.

-As a general rule: the larger a roasting joint is, the lower the cooking temperature and the longer the cooking time.
+A general rule: the larger the poultry, meat or fish is, the lower the cooking temperature and the longer the cooking time.

-Turn roasting joints and grilled items after approx. $1\!\!/2$ to $2\!\!/3$ of the indicated time.
+Turn the poultry, meat and fish after approx./2 to $\frac{2}{3}$ of the indicated time.